vendasta/content-style-guide/11-writing-for-social-media.md

 Some social media platforms have a character limit; others don’t.
 But for the most part, we keep our social media copy short.

-- Twitter: 125 characters or less (this leaves room for a manual retweet and comments)
+- Twitter: 33 characters or less is recommended, with a limit of 280 characters.
 - Facebook: No limit, but aim for 1-2 short sentences.
 - Instagram: No limit, but try to keep it to 1 sentence or a short phrase.
 Feel free to throw in an emoji.